 The important findings of this study were the progressive reduction of LVET and prolongation of PEP with increasing tilting, which reflect a decline in central blood volume [14,15,16,17,18].
-This reduction of central blood volume are due to pooling about 300-800ml of blood to the lower extremities by effect of gravity during HUT[19,20] . prolongation of PEP and shortening of LVET were more pronounced at 60 degree HUT than 30 degree HUT, this could be explained that are more tilting leads to more pooling of blood to the lower extremities and reduction of cardiac preload .This in agreement with other studies like Chan et al., in 2007 found that there was a significant increase in PEP at (20-30 degrees) HUT[21].
+This reduction of central blood volume are due to pooling about 300-800ml of blood to the lower extremities by effect of gravity during HUT[19,20]. prolongation of PEP and shortening of LVET were more pronounced at 60 degree HUT than 30 degree HUT, this could be explained that are increasing tilting leads to more pooling of blood to the lower extremities and reduction of cardiac preload .This in agreement with other studies like Chan et al., in 2007 found that there was a significant increase in PEP at (20-30 degrees) HUT[21].
 In 2008, Chan et al., found that there was a significant decrease in LVET during HUT[[22].
+Fucà G et al in 2011, assessed systolic ejection time as a hemodynamic marker of incipient bradycardiac vasovagal syncope, also found that ET significantly decreased throughout tilt testing[23].

-Pooling of blood during HUT will cause stimulation of baroreceptors and Increase sympathetic activity which will cause increase cardiac contractility, increase HR, and vasoconstriction.[23,24,25,26,27,28].
+Pooling of blood during HUT will cause stimulation of baroreceptors and Increase sympathetic activity which will cause increase cardiac contractility, increase HR, and vasoconstriction.[24,25,26,27,28,29].

-A 60° HUT maximize passive orthostatic stress on the sympathetic system by blocking the influence of inferior limb musculoskeletal contractions that could increase venous return [29].
+A 60° HUT maximize passive orthostatic stress on the sympathetic system by blocking the influence of inferior limb musculoskeletal contractions that could increase venous return [30].
 For that reason, maximum sympathetic activity are at 60 degree HUT, so HR and diastolic BP and MBP values were significantly higher at 60 degree HUT than values at supine and 30 degree HUT.

-There were no differences in SBP values at different degrees of tilting due to increased sympathetic activity that compensated for reduction of cardiac output.
+There were no differences in SBP values at different degrees of tilting due to increased sympathetic activity that compensated for the reduction of cardiac output.

-Conclusion Key finding of PEP and LVET during HUT are progressive prolongation of PEP and shortening of LVET with increasing head up tilting.
+4.Conclusion Key finding of PEP and LVET during HUT are progressive prolongation of PEP and shortening of LVET with increasing head up tilting.